oscarludick/decorator-pttrn-ts/README.md

 }
 ```

 Then we have a HeroGearDecorator or wrapper.
+We override the getGear method to attach additional behavior.

 ```ts
 export abstract class HeroGearDecorator extends Hero {